phetsims/phet-info/doc/vegas-description-quickstart-guide.md

 meaningful:

 - Set `visibleProperty` on `LevelSelectionScreenNode` and `ChallengeScreenNode` so those screens manage focus and default context responses for you when visibility changes.
+If you cannot use `visibleProperty`, call `handleShow()` directly after the screen appears.
 - When you swap in reward content, set `visibleProperty` on `LevelCompletedNode` or use `show()`/`hide()` on `RewardDialog` so focus lands correctly and the built-in responses fire.
 - If a button hides itself (e.g., `CheckButton`, `ShowAnswerButton`), move focus explicitly to the next logical